-- Preview Email Newsletter

 Every multicellular organism, from tiny worms to humans, elephants and whales, needs a way for their cells to work together.

 Cells have a variety of protein receptors on their surfaces that connect with receptors on other cells to form so-called adhesive structures.
-These help them communicate and respond to cues more PR
+These help them communicate and respond to cues from their environment.
+The sum of these interact more PR

 Welch Celebrates with New American Citizens at Naturalization Ceremony in Barre (10)